Clinical-Genomics/cg/documentation/README.md

 - analysis of externally sequenced samples (**external**)
 - sequencing and analysis of microbial whole genomes (**microbial**)

-It opens a ticket using the `osticket` API for each order which it links with the ticket number.
+It opens a ticket using the `ticket handler` which utilizes the `Freshdesk client` for each order which it links with the ticket number.
 It stores information in both LIMS and `status` for samples and pools linked by LIMS id.
 It stores only a minimum of information about each sample in LIMS.
 Most of the critial information is stored in `status` and this is also the primary place to go if we need to update e.g. application tag for a sample.

 #### transfer